suhock/php-dependency-injection/README.md

 there is still code where it is difficult to inject dependencies properly.

 In this case, the application container can be built off a singleton instance and made available to legacy code as an intermediate step.
-Once you are eventually able to refactor all uses of the singleton container to proper dependency injection, the singleton container can be removed.
+Once you finally refactor all uses of the singleton container to use proper dependency injection, the singleton container can be removed.

 ```php
 /* TODO: Refactor this! */